Riverside Car Accident FAQ

 The Driver Who Hit Me Doesn’t Have Insurance, Now What?

 If you are self-insured and an underinsured or uninsured motorist strikes your car, you will be stuck paying for all of the damages unless you can recover them through a personal injury lawsuit.
 This isn’t likely; if the driver had the financial means, he or she would probably have auto insurance.
 If you have auto insurance coverage, your minimum limits under California law for underinsured/uninsured motorist coverage are $15,000 per person and $30,000 per accident.
-If you are involved in an accident and the other driver doesn’t have coverage, you will fill a claim under your underinsured/uninsured motorist coverage.
+If you are involved in an OC truck accident or car accident and the other driver doesn’t have coverage, you will fill a claim under your underinsured/uninsured motorist coverage.

 What Other Information Do I Need for My Insurance Claim?